cloudogu/gitops-playground/docs/gke.md

 Now you're ready to apply the apps to the cluster.

-Note that you need to pass the `--remote` flag when applying the playground.
+Note that to be able to access the services remotely you either need to pass the
+* `--remote` flag (exposes alls services as `LoadBalancer` with external IP) or
+* `--ingress-nginx --base-url=$yourdomain` and either set a DNS record or `/etc/hosts` entries to the external IP of the ingress-nginx service.

 ##### Clean up